From £1,695pp

 1 / 6

 Heading to the south of the island, we’ll explore the remains of Gortyn, a city which once rivalled Knossos and became the chief town of the Roman province of Crete.
 After seeing its amphitheatre, circus and basilica, we’ll continue to Phaistos, founded by King Minos – you’ll be able to see the remarkable similarities between the palace here and the one we saw at Knossos.
-We’ll also have the chance to see Matala, an ancient port where the cliffs are honeycombed with caves and burial chambers.
+We’ll have lunch at a local taverna and have the chance to see Matala, an ancient port where the cliffs are honeycombed with caves and burial chambers.

 Lasithi Plateau